stanislaw/notes_on_software_engineering/README.md

 ### Fast Feedback

-Getting feedback fast is essential for an engineer.
-The two great ways of getting feedback fast are test-driven development and debugging techniques.
-When you come to a new project, first of all learn how to run existing and write new tests and also learn how can you debug things the fastest way (can be a real debugger, or just "console.log()").
+Fast feedback is essential for making progress and avoiding wasted effort.
+It helps engineers quickly test ideas, catch mistakes early, and stay in the flow.
+Useful ways to get fast feedback include test-driven development, fast-running test suites, effective debugging tools, and simply asking a colleague for quick advice.
+When starting on a new project, one of the first things to learn is how to run the existing tests, write new ones, and figure out the quickest way to debug.
+Investing in faster tools, clearer error messages, and smoother processes pays off – the shorter the feedback loop, the more confidently and efficiently you can work.

 ### Start Simple